 The rest of the requirements are similar to most other digital nomad visas offered by other countries, like having a proof of work, that proves you work for an employer outside of the destination country, in this case Latvia, for at least 6 months.

-You also need a valid passport, health insurance coverage for the whole duration of your stay and bank statements as a proof of income.
+You also need a valid passport, health insurance coverage for the whole duration of your stay; you can easily get that with SafetyWing which offers travel and medical insurance for digital nomads.
+You will also need bank statements as a proof of income.
 The applicant should also be aware that he will not have social insurance coverage in Latvia, or have a right to apply for any social support fund.

 The ministry expressed that it plans not only to attract remote workers who come alone, but also those who move with their families.
 As applicants are expected to be able, through the visa, to bring along their spouses, as long as they work remotely and don’t engage in any economic activity in Latvia, as well as their children.

 It is expected that the average salary requirement will be higher in case of being accompanied by dependents.